-BECN 505 Globalization and International Business 3(3,0)

-This course offers a thorough conceptual understanding of globalization and its implications on business and economic policy making.
-In addition to pointing out the challenges and opportunities globalization imparts, the course examines the interconnectedness between globalization and markets, governance, and global business and economic policy.

-BECN 515 Environmental Economics 3(3,0)
+BECN 505 Globalization and International Business 3(3,0) implications or challenges ar interconnected ffers a thorough conceptual understanding of glo a business and economic policy making.
+In addition ad opportunities globalization imparts, the cour ness between globalization and markets, govern aconomic policy. to pointing out the se examines the BECN 515 Environmental Economics 3(3,0)